Preparing for Birth: Setting the Stage

 -

-What room temperature will be comfortable for me?
+What room temperature will suit me?

 -